 What experience do I need?

 None.
 Short-term workers need no experience of working with adults with special needs.
-Just bring an open mind and a willingness to get involved and to take responsibility in the house and at work.
+Just bring an open mind and a willingness to get involved and to take initiative in the house and at work.
 We like you to be with us for at least a year to experience the cycle of the seasons and festivals.

 If you already have a Camphill experience, we sometimes have opportunities for people to work with us for a shorter period, especially in the summer months.